AryaSvitkona/ShopwareStageCreator/README.md

+# Shopware Stage Creator
-# Easy way to create a working Shopware 5.X instance into a subfolder
+The easy way to create a working Shopware 5.X instance into a subfolder

 ## Description
 Creates shop copy of a working Shopware 5.X instance into stage folder (due to licence problems on subdomains).
 In steps the script will do following tasks: